-The winter months in the Capital Region of New York – and upstate New York in general – can drag on and on, seemingly punctuated only by bouts of snow, sleet, freezing rain, ice, and gray, overcast skies.
-If you are tiring of the monotony of Mother Nature’s winter repertoire and are craving summertime pursuits, take heart!
-Just grab a towel and your swimsuit and head to any of the indoor pools and water parks listed below.
-The list is just a sampling of the many programs available, so don’t hesitate to do your own research – and keep in mind that it’s always a good idea to reach out directly to the venue to confirm hours, admission fees, etc. There’s a swim program for everyone, whether you’re interested in lap or family swim sessions, aquatic workouts, the entertainment features of a water park, triathlon training, or swimming/diving lessons for you or your child.
+Keep in mind the list is just a sampling of the many programs available, so don’t hesitate to do your own research.
+It’s also a good idea to reach out directly to the venue to confirm hours, admission fees, etc., as some policies may change over time.
+But rest assured, there’s a swim program for everyone, regardless of age, whether you’re interested in lap or family swim sessions, aquatic workouts, the entertainment features of a water park, triathlon training, or swimming/scuba diving lessons.

-- The Ballston Spa High School pool is open to the public for lap swimming early on Monday, Wednesday, and Friday mornings, and during evening hours on Mondays and Wednesdays.
+- The Ballston Spa High School pool is open to the public for lap swimming early on Monday, Wednesday, and Friday mornings, and during certain evening hours on Mondays and Wednesdays.
 Those eligible include district students, families, and community members, residents and non-residents alike.
 District residents are charged an entrance fee of $1; non-residents must pay $2 per visit.
-Family swim sessions are also available on Saturdays from 12:30 to 2 p.m. when school is in session.
-In addition, for an extra fee, adults can register for aquatic cardio strengthening classes, held Monday and Wednesday evenings.
+Family swim sessions are also available on Saturdays from 12:30 to 2:30 p.m. when school is in session.
+In addition, for an extra fee, adults can register for Aqua Fitness classes, held Monday and Wednesday evenings.

 - Burnt Hills-Ballston Lake Central Schools offers a community swim program for both residents and non-residents during the fall, winter, and spring semesters.
 The program includes lap swim opportunities for a fee of $2 per day or $50 per session, as well as three eight-week learn-to-swim programs for children on Saturday mornings.